 Overview

-Coomasaharn Lake (Irish: Lough Coomasaharn) lies about 4 km west of the coastal village of Glenbeigh, tucked into a valley that is hemmed in on three sides by mountains.
-The lake’s dark, almost black water mirrors the sky, while the surrounding peaks – Coomreagh (593 m), Teermoyle (760 m), Coomacarrea (772 m) and others – create a dramatic backdrop that changes with the light.
-The site is part of the Reeks District, a recognised Dark Sky Reserve with a gold‑tier rating, meaning the night sky is exceptionally clear for stargazing and night paddle‑boarding.
+Coomasaharn Lake (Irish: Loch Chom Sathairn) sits roughly 4 km west of the coastal village of Glenbeigh, tucked into a valley hemmed in on three sides by steep mountain ridges.
+The lake’s dark, peat-stained water holds a glassy surface that reflects the sky and surrounding peaks with remarkable clarity.
+Enclosed by Coomreagh (593 m), Teermoyle (760 m), Coomacarrea (772 m) and Meenteog (715 m), the basin sits within the Reeks District, a recognised gold-tier Dark Sky Reserve.
+Entry is free, and while a quiet lakeside visit takes just an hour or two, the area is best experienced through its ridge walks, fishing spots, and starlit water activities.

 History & Mythology